Caleydo/caleydo.github.io/_publications/2019_eurova_rubik.md

 # You can remove fields you don't need, or else leave them blank
 # Try to include a DOI, or use the publisher URL below
 # Specify new BibTeX fields by adding a new key and value inside "bib:"
-bibentry: article
+bibentry: inproceedings
 bib:
-  journal: EuroVis Workshop on Visual Analytics (EuroVA '19)
+  journal:
-  booktitle:
+  booktitle: EuroVis Workshop on Visual Analytics (EuroVA '19)
   editor: Landesberger, Tatiana von and Turkay, Cagatay
   publisher: The Eurographics Association
   address: